jtatman/gorilla_shell_gpt/CONTRIBUITNG.md

 * If there is an urgent issue, such as a critical bug causing the app to crash, create a pull request right away.

 ## Developing
-> ShellGPT is written using strict types, which means you will need to define types.
+> GorillaShellGPT is written using strict types, which means you will need to define types.
 The project utilizes several linting and testing tools: ruff, mypy, isort, black, and pytest.

 ### Virtual environment
 Create a virtual environment using Python venv and activate it: